How to Make Broth for Delicious Homemade Soups and More

 Step 4: Strain the Broth

 Test Kitchen Tip: Taste the broth and adjust the seasonings, if needed.
 For a more concentrated broth, return the broth to the pot and bring to boiling.
 Reduce heat and simmer, uncovered, until it reaches the desired flavor.

 If using broth while hot, skim off the fat.
 To use a fat-separating pitcher ($11, Bed Bath & Beyond), let the fat rise to the top, then pour the broth from the spout.
 Or use a spoon to skim away the fat floating on the surface.

 Step 6: Store the Broth

 Chill the broth about 6 hours, then lift off the fat layer with a spoon.
 Place the broth in a container.
 Cover and chill for up to 3 days or freeze for up to 6 months.

 Using the tips above, place the meaty pieces, veggies, and seasonings in a 4- to 6-quart slow cooker.
-Add the remaining ingredients, including the 6 cups water.
-Cover and cook on low-heat setting for 10 to 12 hours or on high-heat setting for 5 to 6 hours.
-Remove chicken and set aside to cool.
+Add water, cover, and cook on a low-heat setting for 10 to 12 hours or on a high-heat setting for 5 to 6 hours.
+Remove meat and set aside to cool.
 Strain, skim, and use or store the broth as directed above.
 For exact measurements, try this slow cooker chicken broth recipe.